 - 5. Validation: To be eligible, heifers must be validated with the Texas 4-H and FFA Breeding Heifer Validation Program administered by the Texas A&M AgriLife Extension Service and the Texas Education Agency.
 DNA Samples will be collected on Breed Champion and Reserve Breed Champion heifers as well as any other heifer designated by Show Management.
 In the event the DNA analysis reveals there is not a positive match, the animal will be disqualified.
 The deadline for heifer validation is November 1, 2023, but exhibitors need to check with their local County Extension Agent or Agriculture Science Teacher for local/county deadlines.
 Original Registration Certificates must be available upon request and should be on your person while showing in class. - 6.
+Health Papers: Certificate of Veterinary Inspection issued within the past 30 days is required.
+Check the Animal Health Requirements on Page 70 for more detailed information. - 7.
 Ownership/Registration: Animals must be registered in the Herdbook of their Association in only the name of the Junior owner on or before November 1, the year preceding the show.
 Purchase, delivery, possession, transfer, and registration must all take place on or before November 1, the year preceding the show.
 Registration Certificates must be available upon request.

-7. Stalling/Tie-Spaces: Junior Breeding Heifers will be stalled upon arrival.
+8. Stalling/Tie-Spaces: Junior Breeding Heifers will be stalled upon arrival.
 FFA Chapters and/or 4-H Clubs wishing to be stalled together must arrive together at the Salado Creek Property.
 Front and end panels may be covered, but there will be no panels or covering behind the cattle without Superintendent approval.
 No stalls will be assigned specifically for tack or lounging.

-- 8. Bedding: NO OUTSIDE BEDDING WILL BE ALLOWED.
+- 9. Bedding: NO OUTSIDE BEDDING WILL BE ALLOWED.
 All bedding will be provided by the show.
 The use of artificial grass mats and carpets are prohibited as bedding in all barns.
 Cedar fiber, straw and hay bedding is prohibited in beef cattle stalls.
 Insofar as possible, appropriate types of bedding will be available for sale on the Grounds at the FEED STORE.
-Discretion as to what constitutes acceptable bedding is held exclusively by Show Management. - 9.
-Check-In: Exhibitors must check-in using materials provided by the Competitive Events office. - 10.
+Discretion as to what constitutes acceptable bedding is held exclusively by Show Management. - 10.
+Check-In: Exhibitors must check-in using materials provided by the Competitive Events office. - 11.
 Animal Substitution: Substitutions are to be made prior to or during check-in.
 Substitutions will not be permitted once Check-in is complete.
 Substitution Forms must be filled out completely.
 Substitution of owners is not permitted.
 Substitution Forms are located on the website at www.sarodeo.com.